Your free business.com+ membership unlocks exclusive tech deals and advisor support

 10. Kashoo

-If you’re a sole proprietor, Kashoo could be the perfect accounting software for your needs.
+If you’re a sole proprietor, Kashoo can be a strong fit if you want straightforward accounting software.
 It’s easy to set up, allows you to add tax details quickly, and the interface is simple to navigate.

 Key features of Kashoo